natgo/wt-wiki-scraper/wikitext-transpiled/fleet/HMS%20Hood.md

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->
-''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
-Mark its pros and cons in the bulleted list.
-Try not to use more than 6 points for each of the characteristics.
-Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".''

 '''Pros:'''

 * Features eight 381 mm (15 inches) cannons with powerful shells to choose from
 * Good top speed for her size
+* Sufficient armour protection on the critical section of the ship
-* Large profile allows it to absorb a lot of shells and contain the damage
+* Large profile allows the ship to absorb a lot of shells and contain the damage

 '''Cons:'''

 * Extremely huge, can be easily spotted and hit
 * Relatively weak armour plating on the upper section of the ship
+* Very poor agility due to hull size, makes dodging bombs and torpedoes difficult
+* Extremely slow main turret traverse speed, inability to fire reactively
 * Low secondary and anti-air defence for such a large ship

 == History ==